girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 ### Lambda Expressions

-If you are using any type of data manipulation lambda expressions (`:h lambda`) come in handy.
+If you are doing any type of data manipulation lambda expressions (`:h lambda`) come in handy.
 You can use them with usual suspects `filter()`, `map()`, `reduce()`, `sort()` etc.

 Functions can be chained using `->` operator.
 Use the `arg->func()` idiom consistently